Author

 The Trinity

 One interesting, and important, aspect of the introduction to this letter is its reference to the persons of the Trinity.
 The Trinity is never mentioned explicitly in the Bible.
 But passages like this were instrumental in the development of this doctrine.
 This is one of only a handful of passages in the Bible that explicitly mention all three members of the Trinity together.
-Matthew 28:19, John 14:26, 2 Corinthians 13:14 also provide explicit mention of the members of the Trinity.
+Matthew 28:19, John 14:26, and 2 Corinthians 13:14 also provide explicit mention of the members of the Trinity.

 But Peter does more than just mention them together in one verse.
 He also identifies the role each of them plays in our redemption.
 Caution should be exercised in attempting to make these exclusive roles, however.
 God is not divisible; the triune God is one in essence and purpose.
-In everything that God does, it involves all of him, not just a part.
+Everything that God does, it involves all of him, not just a part.

 But Peter says that believers have been chosen according to the foreknowledge of the Father.
 It is the Father who is executing his plan for creation.
 We have been, and are being, sanctified by the Holy Spirit.
 It is the work of the Spirit to bring us into conformity with God’s purpose for us.
 And we have been sprinkled by the blood of Christ.
 It is his atoning death on the cross that enables our relationship with God.